aka101/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository will be used for Coursera's capstone project
+This repository will be used for Coursera's capstone project.